 Portfolios are sets of images based on a given topic.
-In the two club evenings dedicated to this part of the programme, members are asked to introduce their images and show how they have interpreted the topic.
-Portfolios are not judged.
 They are a fun activity to encourage members to try something different, outside their photographic comfort zone with the added bonus of hopefully improving our camera skills!
 You don’t need a fancy camera, the challenge is to make best use of what you have, use different settings or even use a mobile phone.

-For 2018, the Portfolio presentations will take place on 27th September and 4th October.
+For 2020, the Panel/Portfolio presentations will take place on September 24th and October 1st.
 Nearer the time, Members will be asked to nominate which evening they would like to present their portfolio.

 The topics are:

 - Light & Shade